 The Group's exposure to market interest rates relates primarily to the Group's cash and cash equivalents.
-As cash on deposit is expected to exceed the amount of interest bearing liabilities, if any, a climate of increasing interest rates will increase net income and conversely, falling rates will reduce income.
-However, the impact of movements in interest rates is not material in the context of the Group's operations or trading results.
+The impact of movements in interest rates is not material in the context of the Group's operations or trading results.

 At balance date, the Group had the following financial assets exposed to Australian variable interest rate risk that are not designated in cash flow hedges: